 Perhaps the greatest difference between the US standard and the International standard is the question of finance leases versus operating leases.

-The FASB decided to maintain two methodologies, one for operating leases, and one for financing or capital leases.
+The FASB decided to maintain two methodologies, one for operating leases, and one accounting for financing or capital leases.
 The IASB opted to classify all leases as financing leases.
 The FASB argued that there was a need to differentiate between the two types of leases to maintain a level of simplicity since most leases wouldn’t meet the criteria for a capital lease.

 Under the new FASB accounting rules, the four criteria for a capital lease are: